GRAVITATION

 A graphical comparison of the three types of Kerr spacetime geodesics is provided in this figure, which shows the trajectories of a physical object, a photon, and a space-like arriving from “\(\infty\)” (that is, from the asymptotic region) on the \(x\) axis, and are nearly captured by a Kerr black hole with parameter \(\bar{a}= 0.95\).

-\(\varepsilon\) is one of the constant parameters of space-like or time-like geodesics, and in the latter case it corresponds to the total relativistic energy per unit mass, that is, \(\frac{c^2}{\sqrt{1-v_{\infty}^2/c^2}}\) for an object coming from \(\infty\).
+\(\varepsilon\) is one of the constant parameters of space-like or time-like geodesics, and in the latter case it corresponds to the relativistic specific energy per unit mass, that is, \(\frac{c^2}{\sqrt{1-v_{\infty}^2/c^2}}\) for an object coming from \(\infty\).

-The null geodesic appears as the limit between the time-like and space-like geodesics for \(\varepsilon\rightarrow 0\).
+Thus, the null geodesic appears as the limit between the time-like and space-like geodesics for \(\varepsilon\rightarrow 0\).

 Near-captures of a physical object, a photon, and a space-like coming from infinity by a Kerr black hole with a/m = 0.95, clz/(mE) = -1.9, and E/c² = 1.000001